-In 2013, the crusty look of the original Vans Era was softened with the refashioned form called the Vans Era 59 C&L. Apart from the leather accent, this classic and leather variation has a printed interior lining which is suitable for off-the-board events or when wearers want stylish footwear to go with their streetwear garb.
+In 2013, the crusty look of the original Vans Era was softened with the refashioned form called the Vans Era 59 C&L. Apart from the leather accent, this classic and leather variation, which is just one of the popular Vans Era variations, has a printed interior lining which is suitable for off-the-board events or when wearers want stylish footwear to go with their streetwear garb.

 - The “C&L” stands for classic and leather.
 Shoes belonging to this collection, initially introduced in 2013, are more refined than the skate-specific Vans Era.

 - The Vans Denim C&L Era 59 is a vulcanized shoe which means it’s flexible and easy to break in, and very light.